WKQX

 WKQX (101.1 FM) is a commercial radio station licensed to Chicago, Illinois, featuring an alternative rock format known as "Q101".
 Owned by Cumulus Media, the station serves the Chicago metropolitan area.
-WKQX's studios are located in the NBC Tower, while the station transmitter is located atop the John Hancock Center.
-In addition to a standard analog transmission, WKQX broadcasts over two HD Radio channels, and is available online.
+WKQX's studios are located in the NBC Tower, while the station transmits from atop the John Hancock Center.
+In addition to a standard analog transmission, WKQX broadcasts over two HD Radio channels.

 WKQX is best known for carrying an alternative rock format that, from 1992 until 2011 and since 2022, has used the "Q101" brand.
 A sale of the station to Merlin Media in August 2011 saw outgoing owner Emmis Communications sell the "Q101 Chicago" name, intellectual property and all underlying trademarks for a unrelated internet radio station bearing the same name, while WKQX itself flipped to all-news radio under Merlin Media as WWWN, then to adult contemporary as WIQI.
 Reverting to alternative under a long-term local marketing agreement by Cumulus Media in 2014, the station branded instead under the restored WKQX call sign until Cumulus reacquired the Q101 trademarks on May 3, 2022.
 A former NBC Radio owned-and-operated station, WKQX's studios were located in the Merchandise Mart from the station's 1948 launch to 2016; the station relocated to the NBC Tower, the current home of onetime sister station WMAQ-TV, on August 4, 2016.

 WKQX-HD2 airs a classic rock format branded as "The Loop" that was previously heard on the former WLUP (97.9 FM), now WCKL.